 The AHIC members are:

-- Douglas E. Henley, M.D., executive vice president of the American Academy of Family Physicians
+- Douglas E. Henley, M.D., Executive Vice President, American Academy of Family Physicians

-- Charles N. Kahn III, president of the Federation of American Hospitals
+- Charles N. Kahn III, President, Federation of American Hospitals

-- Nancy Davenport-Ennis, CEO of the National Patient Advocate Foundation
+- Nancy Davenport-Ennis, CEO, National Patient Advocate Foundation

-- Steven S. Reinemund, CEO and chairman of PepsiCo
+- Steven S. Reinemund, CEO and Chairman, PepsiCo

-- E. Mitchell Roob, secretary of the Indiana Family and Social Services Administration
+- E. Mitchell Roob, Secretary, Indiana Family and Social Services Administration

-- Mark B. McClellan, M.D., administrator of the Centers for Medicare & Medicaid Services
+- Mark B. McClellan, M.D., Administrator, Centers for Medicare & Medicaid Services

-- Julie Louise Gerberding, M.D., director of the Centers for Disease Control and Prevention
+- Julie Louise Gerberding, M.D., Director, Centers for Disease Control and Prevention

-- Jonathan B. Perlin, M.D., undersecretary for health of the Veterans Affairs Department
+- Jonathan B. Perlin, M.D., Under Secretary for Health, Veterans Affairs Department

-- William Winkenwerder Jr., M.D., assistant secretary of Defense
+- William Winkenwerder Jr., M.D., Assistant Secretary of Defense, Defense Department

-- Mark J. Warshawsky, assistant secretary for economic policy in the Treasury Department
+- Mark J. Warshawsky, Assistant Secretary for Economic Policy, Treasury Department

-- Linda M. Springer, director of the Office of Personnel Management
+- Linda M. Springer, Director, Office of Personnel Management